≡ Menu

 All of Ameritas’ UL policies feature the flexible premium structure and potential for improved cash-value growth associated with universal life.

-Ameritas’ UL policies include the Care4Life accelerated-benefits rider and have an option allowing annuitization of cash value as a means of funding retirement.
+Ameritas’ UL policies include the Care4Life accelerated-benefits rider and have an option allowing annuitization of cash value to fund retirement.

 Both indexed policies—Growth Plus and Value Plus IUL—link cash value growth to the performance of up to four equity indexes (S&P 500, Russel 2000, MSCI EAFE, and BNP Paribas Momentum Multi-Asset 5 Index).